ECSaputra/phyloConverge-manuscript/README.md

 * -v, --validation: path to BED file containing coordinates for the functional genomic dataset used for validation

-* -a, -allregionsPath: path to BED file containing the coordinates of all scored elements
+* -a, --allregionsPath: path to BED file containing the coordinates of all scored elements

 * -n, --numperm: number of permutations

-* -o, outputpath: RDS output file path
+* -o, --outputpath: RDS output file path

 Below is an example on how to run the function:
 ```